primesearch/mfakto/README.txt

   compilation fails)

 Other devices:
-- Intel HD Graphics 4000 and later.
-Currently not supported on macOS.
+- Intel HD Graphics 4000 and later
 - OpenCL-enabled CPUs via the '-d c' option.
 Currently fails
 - Nvidia devices.
 Supported but may fail on some hardware